-In some circumstances, especially Docker, you'll want and need to run Aerospike from the command line.
-For docker, in particular, the service subsystem may or may not work the way you expect, and you should be running foreground within a container.
+In some circumstances you should run Aerospike from the command line.
+For Docker in particular, the service subsystem may or may not work the way you expect, and you should be running foreground within a container.

 target/Linux-x86_64/bin' directory.
 If you install via the package manager, it is '

 asd --help' you'll get a list of the commands.
 As of Aerospike 3.10.1, here is that list of options:

 Print edition and build version information and exit.

 Specify the location of the Aerospike server config file.
 If this option is not

 specified, the default location

 Specify that Aerospike not be daemonized.
 This is useful for running Aerospike